ericweidman/Clique/README.md

 Messages can be viewed by all users
 Messages will be timestamped
 Messages from the past 24 hours will be displayed

+                                                   -- Road Map --

+                          Use Google Identity API and/or Facebook Login API for authentication Users who decide to terminate thier clique can be kicked by vote instead